NBIMBachelor/Incorporating-Digital-Identities-Into-APIs/README.md

 1. **App Registration**:
    - Navigate to `Applications` -> `App registrations` -> `New registration`.
    - Name your registration.
-   - Under `Select platform` select `Web`, and the URL to `https://oauth.pstmn.io/v1/callback`.
+   - Under `Select platform` select `Web`, and set the URL to `https://oauth.pstmn.io/v1/callback`.
    - Click `Register`.
 2. **Edit Manifest**:
-   - In the application tab go to `Manifest`
+   - In the application tab go to `Manifest`.
    - Change `"accessTokenAcceptedVersion": null` to `"accessTokenAcceptedVersion": 2`.
    - Click `Save`.
 3. **API Exposure and Scope**: